Joel-Likes-To-Code/CandyRollerPlayDemo/README.md

 # CandyRollerPlayDemo

+## About
+This is a game I made in 2 days to challenge myself to learn how game development works on unity.
+It is just a single level I might work on it again in the future.

+The game involves controlling a gumball and traveling to the exit.

 ## [Important!!]
 WebGL2.0

 The game might be not run smoothly if you do not enable the WebGL2.0 on your chromium browser.
 Here is a link to an [Article](https://www.interplaylearning.com/en/help/how-to-enable-webgl-in-chrome) that allows you to fix that.
 Also make sure to allow the browser to enable the "Use hardware acceleration when available".